emilyfuhrman/emilyfuhrman.github.io/about/index.md

 ---
 layout: page_about
 title: "About"
-description: Emily Fuhrman is a data visualization specialist whose practice lies at the intersection of experimental information design and aesthetic minimalism.
+description: Emily Fuhrman is a data visualization designer and developer based in Brooklyn, New York.
 sitemap:
   priority: 0.9
 ---
 My name is Emily Fuhrman.
 I am a data visualization designer and developer based in Brooklyn, New York.
+I focus on critical approaches to visualization, mapping, and information design.

 My work has been acknowledged by WIRED, Scientific American, and the Columbia University Group for Experimental Methods in the Humanities.